nyx4ris/vs-pty.net/README.md

 Pty.Net is a cross platform, .NET library providing idiomatic bindings for `forkpty()`.

 Pty.Net supports Linux, macOS, and Windows.
-On versions of windows older than 1809 the [winpty](https://github.com/rprichard/winpty) is used.
+On versions of windows older than 1809 the [winpty](https://github.com/rprichard/winpty) library is used.
 For windows 1809+ this library ships a side-by-side copy of conhost.

 # Contributing